qooxdoo/qooxdoo/docs/desktop/layout/README.md

 - [TabView Page](apps://apiviewer/#qx.ui.tabview.Page)
 - [Popup](apps://apiviewer/#qx.ui.popup.Popup)

-These have the same API like the composite.
+These have the same API as the composite.
 A slightly other type are so-called composite-like widgets.
 These widgets offer the same type of children management and layout management to the outside, but they redirect these properties to an inner pane.